Sebastian Calleja: Konkors Kanzunetta Indipendenza (KKI) (Independence Song Contest)

 2018: Sebastian submitted an original song for the Festival Kanzunetta Indipendenza 2018 (KKI2018) and made it through the final.
 The song titled 'Dak Li Taf' (What you know), written by Giovan Attard and Dominic Cini.

-On the 18th of the September the competition was tough, with 22 songs fighting for the win.
+On the 18th of September, the competition was tough, with 22 songs fighting for the win.
 Sebastian staged his song together with a dancer from A-Line Dance Academy by Alana Bondin.

-After an intense voting Sebastian came 3rd overall and received a lot of praise for his show.
+After an intense voting, Sebastian came 3rd overall and received a lot of praise for his show.

 2017: Calleja submitted 2 original songs for the Festival Kanzunetta Indipendenza 2017 (KKI2017) which, as per regulation, each singer is only allowed to have 1 song in the competition, and the song which made it to the final was 'Triq Wahda' (One Road), which he performed together with the dancers from Kinetic Dance Studio, on 19 September 2017 and was broadcast live on NET Television (Malta).
 'Triq Wahda' was later released with an original music video to accompany the lovely song.

 2016: Calleja took part in the Independence Song Contest 2016, he submitted 3 original songs against a total of over 60 songs competing, all 3 songs made it to the top 20 for the final competition but every singer is only allowed to compete with 1 song, and the song which had more points was 'Bla Firdiet' (No Divisions).
-The final was on the 19th September 2016, at The Granaries in Floriana, Malta which was aired live on NET Television (Malta).
+The final was on 19 September 2016, at The Granaries in Floriana, Malta which was aired live on NET Television (Malta).
 Calleja placed 9th in the final.

-2014: Calleja for the first time he took part in KKI 2014, with the song 'Kieku Taf' (If you knew) in the new talents/junior section.
-He dedicated the songs for all the mums around the world to show the respect every son has towards his mother.
+2014: Calleja, for the first time, took part in KKI 2014, with the song 'Kieku Taf' (If you knew) in the new talents/junior section.
+He dedicated the songs to all the mums around the world to show the respect every son has towards his mother.

 San Marino Eurovision Song Contest casting 2018

 Calleja decided to take part in the Casting (performing arts) for San Marino's selection for their representative for the Eurovision Song Contest 2018 in Lisbon, Portugal.
-Over 1000 songs were submitted from different artists coming from all the countries in the world, with an online voting system Calleja came 16th overall.
+Over 1000 songs were submitted from different artists coming from all the countries in the world, with an online voting system.
+Calleja came 16th overall.

 Ghanja tal-Poplu

-2017: Calleja took part in the Ghanja tal-Poplu 2017, he submitted 2 original songs on his own, and one duet, and from over 130 songs submitted he made it through with the duet 'Mill-Ghatba L'Barra' which he performed together with Michela Dalli, live on the 2nd September 2017 in the Royal Opera House, Valletta (Pjazza Teatru Rjal) which was aired live on TVM.
+2017: Calleja took part in the Ghanja tal-Poplu 2017, he submitted 2 original songs on his own, and one duet, and from over 130 songs submitted he made it through with the duet 'Mill-Ghatba L'Barra' which he performed together with Michela Dalli, live on 2 September 2017 in the Royal Opera House, Valletta (Pjazza Teatru Rjal) which was aired live on TVM.